thedynamiclinker/sudocode/lost+found/fsck.md

 ![[desert.jpg]]

----
+# We

-## We
+## The People

 0: Ok 1, stay close.
 There are no filenames in this directory and it's easy to get lost.

 1: Where are we?

 0: This is the lost+found directory.
 Least habitable part of the system by far.
 Most people go their whole life without coming here.
-And many who come here never find a way out.

 1: Why are we here?